(a) The Congress declares that it is the policy of the United States that—

 "(h) All actions by the Secretary concerned under this Act shall be subject to valid existing rights.

 "(i) The adequacy of reports required by this Act to be submitted to the Congress or its committees shall not be subject to judicial review.

 "(j) Nothing in this Act shall be construed as affecting the distribution of livestock grazing revenues to local governments under the Granger-Thye Act (64 Stat.
 85, 16 U.S.C.
 580h), under the Act of May 23, 1908 (35 Stat.
 260, as amended; 16 U.S.C.
 500), under the Act of March 4, 1913 (37 Stat.
 843, as amended; 16 U.S.C.
 501), and under the Act of June 20, 1910 (36 Stat.
 557)."

-Section 707 of Pub.
-L. 94–579 provided that: “If any provision of this Act [see Short Title note set out above] or the application thereof is held invalid, the remainder of the Act and the application thereof shall not be affected thereby.”
+Pub.
+L. 94–579, title VII, §707, Oct.
+21, 1976, 90 Stat.
+2794, provided that: "If any provision of this Act [see Short Title note set out above] or the application thereof is held invalid, the remainder of the Act and the application thereof shall not be affected thereby."

 Pub.
 L. 94–579, title VII, §706(b), Oct.
 21, 1976, 90 Stat.
 2794, provided that: "Nothing in section 706(a) [see Tables for classification], except as it pertains to rights-of-way, may be construed as affecting the authority of the Secretary of Agriculture under the Act of June 4, 1897 (30 Stat.
 35, as amended, 16 U.S.C.
 551); the Act of July 22, 1937 (50 Stat.
 525, as amended, 7 U.S.C.
 1010–1212); or the Act of September 3, 1954 (68 Stat.
 1146, 43 U.S.C.
 931c)."